neuefische/web-exercises/sessions/backend-read/products/README.md

 At the root of the project, create a `.env.local` file which uses the `MONGODB_URI` environment variable and your MongoDB connection string.

-- Its content should look like this: `MONGODB_URI=mongodb://localhost:27017/fish-shop`.
+- Copy and paste the following into the `.env.local` file: `MONGODB_URI=mongodb://localhost:27017/fish-shop`.

 Switch to `pages/api/products/index.js`: